andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/testing/how-to-create-mocks-and-stubs-in-swift.md

     }
 }</pre>

-#### &nbsp;6. &nbsp;Configure the mock object however you need by setting its properties or overriding its function implementations with stubbed implementations &#8211; no need to override every function&#8230; only the one(s) that your class calls during the test at hand
+#### &nbsp;6. &nbsp;Configure the mock object however you need by setting its properties or overriding its function implementations with stubbed implementations – no need to override every function&#8230; only the one(s) that your class calls during the test at hand

-For my example, I&#8217;m going to stub out the <span class="lang:swift decode:true  crayon-inline">executeFetchRequest</span>&nbsp;&nbsp;method so that it returns an array with one object in it. &nbsp;This is really the part where you have to determine what you&#8217;re testing and what you expect the stubbed results to be. &nbsp;Whatever you decide, the way to stub a method is simply to override it in the mock you&#8217;re implementing. &nbsp;Here&#8217;s how I implemented the&nbsp;<span class="lang:swift decode:true  crayon-inline ">executeFetchRequest</span>&nbsp;&nbsp;stub for my example:
+For my example, I'm going to stub out the <span class="lang:swift decode:true  crayon-inline">executeFetchRequest</span>&nbsp;&nbsp;method so that it returns an array with one object in it. &nbsp;This is really the part where you have to determine what you're testing and what you expect the stubbed results to be. &nbsp;Whatever you decide, the way to stub a method is simply to override it in the mock you're implementing. &nbsp;Here's how I implemented the&nbsp;<span class="lang:swift decode:true  crayon-inline ">executeFetchRequest</span>&nbsp;&nbsp;stub for my example:

 <pre class="lang:swift mark:4-5 decode:true">// Yay for verbose test names!  :]
     func testDatabaseHasRecordsForSomeEntityReturnsTrueWhenFetchRequestReturnsNonEmptyArray() {